The Scale Cube - Architecting for Scale

 Consequently, you are often stuck with the technology choices that you made at the start of the project.
 In other words, the monolithic architecture doesn’t scale to support large, long-lived applications.

-Scaling Solutions with the Scale Cube
+Scaling Solutions with the X Axis of the Scale Cube

 The most commonly used approach of scaling an solution is by running multiple identical copies of the application behind a load balancer also known as X-axis scaling.
 That’s a great way of improving the capacity and the availability of an application.